walkerh1/python-pdf/README.md

 ## SET-UP
 I follow the set-up for python-based command-line tools outlined [here](https://dbader.org/blog/how-to-make-command-line-commands-with-python):

-First, create a new directory called `~/bin` in your home directory with the following:
+First, create a new directory called `bin` in your home directory with the following:
 ```
 $ mkdir -p ~/bin
 ```